spacefreak86/pyquarantine-milter/README.md

     Configured e-mail subject.
   * **{EMAIL_QUARANTINE_ID}**
     Quarantine-ID of the original e-mail if available, empty otherwise.
+  * **{EMAIL_HTML_TEXT}**
+    Sanitized version of the e-mail text part of the original e-mail.
+Only harmless HTML tags and attributes are included.
+Images are replaced with the image set by notification_email_replacement_img option.

 The following configuration options are mandatory for this notification type:
 * **notification_email_from**